ArnavT005/Maze_Engine/PacmanPro/README.md

 Recommended Networking: LAN on different devices
 (two terminals running on the same device can slow down the rendering, not recommended)

-> NOTE: Game's performance not guaranteed on other platforms
+> NOTE: Game's performance not guaranteed on other platforms.
-> UPDATE: Windows users can download the game executable package from [Google Drive](https://drive.google.com/file/d/1xNJ0hRqyz1VAVOEWpzhlx22hdv1K-YKs/view?usp=sharing)
+> UPDATE: Windows users can download the game executable package from [Google Drive](https://drive.google.com/file/d/1xNJ0hRqyz1VAVOEWpzhlx22hdv1K-YKs/view?usp=sharing).

 ---
 INSTALLATION INSTRUCTIONS (on Ubuntu 20.04 LTS)
 ---
-- INSTALLING SDL: `sudo apt-get install libsdl2-dev`
+- INSTALLING SDL: `sudo apt-get install libsdl2-dev`.
-- INSTALLING SDL_image: `sudo apt-get install libsdl2-image-dev`
+- INSTALLING SDL_image: `sudo apt-get install libsdl2-image-dev`.
-- INSTALLING SDL_ttf: `sudo apt-get install libsdl2-ttf-dev`
+- INSTALLING SDL_ttf: `sudo apt-get install libsdl2-ttf-dev`.
-- INSTALLING SDL_mixer: `sudo apt-get install libsdl2-mixer-dev`
+- INSTALLING SDL_mixer: `sudo apt-get install libsdl2-mixer-dev`.
-- INSTALLING SDL_net: `sudo apt-get install libsdl2-net-dev`
+- INSTALLING SDL_net: `sudo apt-get install libsdl2-net-dev`.

 (you may have to run `sudo apt-get update` before running these commands, or if there is an error)

 ---
 RUNNING THE GAME
 ---
-- Change to *src* directory
+- Change to *src* directory.
-- Open terminal
+- Open terminal.
 - LOCAL:
-  - run `make` or `make game`
+  - run `make` or `make game`.
-  - execute game by running the command `./game`
+  - execute game by running the command `./game`.
 - ONLINE:
-  - run `make` to compile both server-client executables together
+  - run `make` to compile both server-client executables together.
-  - run `make server` (to only compile server executable)
+  - run `make server` (to only compile server executable).
-  - run `make game` (to only compile client executable)
+  - run `make game` (to only compile client executable).
-  - run server on a machine using `./server`
+  - run server on a machine using `./server`.
-  - run game (client) on two different machines/terminals using `./game`
+  - run game (client) on two different machines/terminals using `./game`.
 > Note that the server disconnects when either of the clients disconnect (closes game).
 The servers needs to be restarted in case the client disconnects, for reconnection.
 - ENJOY!

 ---
 FEATURES
 ---
-We have added some really awesome *pro* features for you :
+We have added some really awesome *pro* features for you:

 - GENERAL:
-	- Add 2 player game modes (Local/Online)
+	- Add 2 player game modes (Local/Online).
 	- Add networking.
 Players can now play together even when on different machines.
 Only LAN supported as of now.
-	- Add *safe* areas for players (GHOSTS DENIED!)
+	- Add *safe* areas for players (GHOSTS DENIED!).
 	- Background theme is chosen at random from 5 predefined backgrounds.
 	  This can act as a breath of fresh air, when playing multiple times.
 	- New maze is generated every time the game is started.